Screen#

 The screen position block returns an integer showing the x- and y-coordinate (in pixels) where the screen was pressed.
 The return value for x is between 0 (left) and 240 (right).
 The return value for y is between 0 (top) and 240 (bottom).

-A top down view of a turned-off AIM Robot that displays a white square overlay with its corners labeled with coordinates (0,0), (240,0), (0,240), and (240,240).
-A red circle is centered within the square, and a white dashed crosshair intersects at the middle of the image, marked with the coordinates 120,120.
+A top down view of the top of the VEX AIM Coding Robot showing the bounding box of the screen as a white rectangle.
+Clockwise, starting in the upper left corner, coordinates (0,0), (240,0), (0,240), and (240,240) show the four corners.
+A red circle is centered within the square, showing the viewable area, with a white dashed crosshair intersecting at (120, 120) in the center of the screen.

 screen position reporter block#